How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 Step 1 – To think in Spanish, learn to let go

-Probably the most important step in the process of starting to think in Spanish is letting go of the need to find an exact word-for-word translation.
+Probably the most important step in the process of starting to think in Spanish is letting go of the need to find exact word-for-word translations.

 Instead of trying to push your understanding of an unusual Spanish phrase by searching for the best possible equivalent in English, remind yourself that English and Spanish are different languages and that a perfect word-for-word translation may not exist.